Converting Seconds to Milliseconds

 Why does JavaScript use milliseconds?

 Milliseconds provide precision for animations and events.
-It's easier to work with whole numbers (1000ms) than decimals (1.0s).
+Whole numbers (1000 ms) are easier to work with than decimals (1.0 s).

 What is 0.5 seconds in milliseconds?